kevinbdsouza/BoreaRL/README.md

 ## Citation
 If you use BoreaRL in your research, please cite this repository.
 A formal citation will be added once a preprint is available.

+## Future Work
+- **JAX Port**: We plan to port the environment to JAX to enable massive parallelization on GPUs/TPUs, allowing for end-to-end vectorization and significantly faster training.
+- **Multi-objective Extensions**: Incorporating economic objectives and biodiversity metrics.
+- **Real-world Validation**: Calibrating against historical data and expert validation.

+## Contributing
+We welcome contributions to BoreaRL!
+Whether it's bug reports, feature requests, or pull requests, your help is appreciated.
+Please check the issues tracker for current tasks or open a new issue to discuss your ideas.

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.